Skip to main content

 Hermes installs but reads as not-installed.
 The hermes binary lands in the Python user-site bin, which is usually off the server’s PATH.
 Clawboo resolves it via resolveRuntimeBin (PATH plus the known user-install dirs), so this is normally handled; but a fresh install’s complete event may carry a warning if the binary is not yet resolvable, in which case restart the server.

 Codex shows “Needs login” after a successful codex login.
-The card does not auto-detect the login; click Re-check to re-fetch status.
+Click Re-check to re-probe (codex login status is parsed; a signed-in Codex reads ready).
 Codex never reaches ready from a vault key; its auth lives in CODEX_HOME.

 POST /api/runtimes/:id with an unknown :id returns 404 ({ error: "unknown runtime '<id>'" }).
 Only claude-code, codex, hermes, and clawboo-native are valid ids; OpenClaw is not a /api/runtimes runtime.